Alert Monitors

 - Indicates expired credentials, invalid authentication, or API availability issues

 Note: Some triggers are instance-wide (like status changes), while others are flow-specific (like execution events).
-This allows for granular monitoring configuration through alert monitors.
+This allows you to configure monitoring at the granular level through alert monitors.

 For More Information: Log Levels